-When Autosteer cancels, it sounds chimes and the Autosteer icon either turns gray to indicate that Autosteer is no longer active, or disappears to indicate that it is not currently available.
+When Autosteer cancels, it sounds a chime and the Autosteer icon either turns gray to indicate that Autosteer is no longer active, or disappears to indicate that it is not currently available.

 NOTE: If Autosteer cancels because you applied rotational force to the steering wheel, Traffic-Aware Cruise Control remains active.
-Disengage Traffic-Aware Cruise Control as you normally would, by moving the drive stalk upward or pressing the brake pedal.
+Disengage Traffic-Aware Cruise Control as you normally would, by pressing the brake pedal moving the drive stalk upward.